knamroud/littlelemon/README.md

 # meta-backend-developer-capstone
-Capstone project from the Meta Backend Developer Professional Certificate on Coursera.
+Capstone project for the Meta Backend Developer Professional Certificate on Coursera.